jellyfin/jellyfin-plugin-template/README.md

 - **IPluginConfigurationPage** - Allows you to have a plugin config page on the dashboard.
 If you used one of the quickstart example projects, a premade page with some useful components to work with has been created for you!
 If not you can check out this guide here for how to whip one up.

+ **IPluginServiceRegistrator** - Will be located by Jellyfin at server startup and allows you to add services to the DI container to allow for injection in your plugin's classes later.

-- **IServerEntryPoint** - Allows you to run code at server startup that will stay in memory.
-You can make as many of these as you need and it is wildly useful for loading configs or persisting state. **Be aware that your main plugin class (IBasePlugin) cannot also be a IServerEntryPoint.**
+- **IHostedService** - Allows you to run code as a background task that will be started at program startup and will remain in memory.
+See [Microsoft's documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-8.0&tabs=visual-studio#ihostedservice-interface) for more information.
+You can make as many of these as you need; make Jellyfin aware of them with an `IPluginServiceRegistrator`.
+It is wildly useful for loading configs or persisting state. **Be aware that your main plugin class (IBasePlugin) cannot also be a IHostedService.**

 - **ControllerBase** - Allows you to define custom REST-API endpoints.
 This is the default ASP.NET Web-API controller.
 You can use it exactly as you would in a normal Web-API project.
 Learn more about it [here](https://docs.microsoft.com/aspnet/core/web-api/?view=aspnetcore-5.0).